MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 1. `requestAlertPermission`
 that control this behaviour.

-If you want to delay permission request, set all of the above to false, then later call `requestPermissions` method with desired permissions.
+If you want to delay permission request, set all of the above to false.

 ```dart
 FlutterLocalNotificationsPlugin flutterLocalNotificationsPlugin = new FlutterLocalNotificationsPlugin();